 Besides the USA, she has studied, taught, and/or performed in Mexico, England, Eastern and Central Europe.
 She has a broad range of performance experience dancing, singing and acting; 20 Years of private teaching experience; and 7 Years in the public education sector.
 She has taught children, teenagers, and adults a wide variety of dance styles and levels including: Mexican Folkloric Dances, Jazz, Modern, Dance for the Musical Theatre, Intercultural dances (Flamenco, Middle Eastern, Afro Caribbean, West/East African, Latin Rhythms), Tap, Hip Hop, etc.

-From the El Paso- Juarez border area, Belinda holds a Master of Arts in Dance Education with a specialization in Teaching Dance in Higher Education and the Professions (Institute Honors as recipient of The Western Scholarship), a Master of Education as Instructional Specialist in Bilingual Education & a Bachelor of Fine Arts (Magna Cum Laude) in Music Theatre and Dance Minor from the University of Texas at El Paso.
+From the El Paso- Juarez border area, Belinda is currently a student of the Education Doctorate in Leadership and Innovation at the Mary Lou Fulton Teachers College in Arizona State University.
+Her research interest include the potential application or contribution of Aesthetic Education into online dance teaching and learning.
+She holds a Master of Arts in Dance Education with a specialization in Teaching Dance in Higher Education and the Professions (Institute Honors as recipient of The Western Scholarship), a Master of Education as Instructional Specialist in Bilingual Education & a Bachelor of Fine Arts (Magna Cum Laude) in Music Theatre and Dance Minor from the University of Texas at El Paso.

-She is or has been a proud active member of the UNESCO International Dance Council, American Guild of Musical Artists, National Dance Education Organization, and New York State Dance Education Association.
+She is a proud DEAR Program Fellow of The Caribbean Cultural Center African Diaspora Institute.
+Other affiliations include the UNESCO International Dance Council, American Guild of Musical Artists, National Dance Education Organization, and New York State Dance Education Association.